a-memme/Text_Analysis_Reddit/README.md

         - here we can infer that a lot of the popular/high performing wedding content may specifically be dealing with drama around a sibling's wedding, gifts at a wedding or drama around invites/types of invitations etc.
         - one step further can look at multicolinearity - that is, do we see relationships between gifts and siblings? (no - this would indicate that high performance in those categories are likely seperate from each other, i.e weddings + siblings OR weddings + gifts).
     - Example 2: Paying
+        - correlations with vacations, refusals, boyfriends and family.
+        - refusal provides very powerful context to the popularity of paying - i.e high performing content surrounding the refusal to pay for things - and unlike the example above, we can see that boyfriends are both strongly correlated to paying AND refusals, providing an even deeper context of a high performing content lane.

+## Conclusion